incognitonerd/ProfessionalPortfolio/README.md

 Frontend -
 * Jsp - used to contain the frontend code and respond to get request
-* Jstl - used to perform operations on daae passed in by the request
+* Jstl - used to perform operations on data passed in by the request
 * CSS - styled the page
 * HTML5 - structured the page
 * Bootstrap - made the page responsive